csauve/rock-bottom/README.md

 # Rock Bottom
 Rock Bottom is a Halo CE multiplayer map for MCC, designed for 2v2 competitive slayer.
 It was created for the [Halo 1 Guide Discord Server](https://discord.gg/6HWxRzuamu) 2025 2v2 map contest.
+[Subscribe to this map on the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3425312311).

 ![](screenshot.png)